FelixEcker/deash/README.md

 # deash
 A shell with ALGOL-Style syntax for scripting and a name of which I do not remember the meaning of.

 ## Building
 deash requires the freepascal compiler (fpc) >= 3.2.2 and windres for compilation.

 To build it simply run the `build.sh` script from this repo, if you wish to have debug messages simply supply the script with the `debug` parameter.

-## Documents
+## Documentation
 See the `docs` directory for various documents such as the deash specification (`deash_spec.sad`).
-Documents in the `sad` format can be converted to html using the the `build.sh` script with the `docs` parameter.
-This requires [sadv](https://github.com/FelixEcker/sadv) to be installed.
+Documents in the `sad` format can be converted to html using [sadv](https://github.com/FelixEcker/sadv) with the command `sadv file.sad -x`.